-We also continued to increase shareholder value by spending \$654 million to buy back 7.8 million shares in 2023.
-Akamai has reduced the number of shares outstanding by approximately 15% since January 1, 2013.
-Akamai's share price increased 40% in 2023, outperforming the S&P 500 (up 24%) while coming in slightly behind the NASDAQ composite (up 43%).
+We also continued to increase shareholder value in 2022 by spending \$608 million to buy back 6.4 million shares.
+Akamai has reduced shares outstanding by approximately 21.2 million since January 1, 2013.

-We are very excited about the growth opportunity we see in the large and rapidly growing cloud computing market, which Akamai entered in 2022 with our acquisition of Linode, our most significant acquisition in more than 20 years.
-Our plan is for cloud computing to become Akamai's next billion-dollar business and the third pillar of our business along with content delivery and security.
+Last year, we used capital thoughtfully to acquire Linode, our most significant acquisition in more than 20 years.
+This catapults Akamai into the large and rapidly growing cloud computing market, which analysts estimate to be larger than \$100 billion today, growing close to \$300 billion in 2026.
+Our plan is for cloud computing to become Akamai's next billion dollar business and the third pillar of our company after content delivery and cybersecurity.